Pupil Services

 Only school district staff and governmental agencies have access to these cumulative records.
 Parents/guardians have the right to review their child's records.
 The principal will help in interpreting the contents.
 These records are organized alphabetically by grade level and kept in a securely locked location.

-You may make a written request to the school office or the Pupil Services Department for a copy of your child's cumulative record and a copy will be provided to you within 5 business days.
+You may make a written request, either with a handwritten letter or via email, to the Pupil Services Department (studentrecords@gusd.us) for a copy of your child's cumulative record and a copy will be provided to you within 5 business days excluding legal holidays.

 California Education Code [EDC 48980(j)] requires all school boards to inform each student’s parents/guardians of the various ways in which they may choose schools for their children to attend other than the ones assigned by the school district.
 Students that attend schools other than their school of residence ("home school") are referred to as “transfer students."
 There is a process for choosing a school within the district in which the parents/guardians live (intra-district transfer) and for selecting schools in other districts (inter-district transfer).